Skip to main content

 COVID Vaccines

-COVID vaccine is also available free to all Yale faculty, staff and students through the Flu and COVID Vaccine Program, regardless of insurance coverage.
-We will be offering Pfizer mRNA vaccine ONLY this year.
+COVID vaccine is also available free to all Yale faculty, staff, and students through the Flu and COVID Vaccine Program, regardless of insurance coverage.
+We offer Pfizer mRNA vaccine ONLY this year.
+Beginning October 21, 2024, clinics at Yale Health Center will accept walk-ins for Adult COVID vaccinations in the Moreson Kaplan Conference Center.

-• Yale Health members will also have the option of seeking a COVID vaccine at outside pharmacies by presenting their Yale Health membership card.
+• Yale Health members (18 and over only) will also have the option of seeking a COVID vaccine at outside pharmacies by presenting their Yale Health membership card.
 Please note that the vaccine must be administered by a pharmacist at the outside pharmacy itself.
 Walk-in type clinics (e.g., CVS Minute Clinic) are not covered by Yale Health.

-• Employees with Aeta insurance may also use in-network pharmacies.
+• Employees with Aetna insurance may also use in-network pharmacies.

 Can I get the flu and COVID-19 vaccines at the same time?